artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 We eventually came to the conclusion that we needed to re-think our entire UIKit stack for Eigen.
 Strictly speaking, Objective-C was not a problem for us, our issues came from abstractions around the way we built apps.

 Re-writing from scratch was not an option.
-That takes a lot of time and effort, which will happily remove technical debt, but that's not our issue.
+That takes [a lot of time and effort][rewrite], which will happily remove technical debt, but that's not our issue.
 We also don't need or have a big redesign.
 However, a lot of companies used the Objective-C -> Swift transition as a time to re-write from scratch.
 We asked for the experiences from developers who had opted to do this, they said it was a great marketing tool for hiring - but was a lot of pain to actually work with day to day.
-They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves major architectural problems.
+They tend to talk abut technical debt, and clean slates - but not that Objective-C was painful and Swift solves [major architectural problems.

 In the end, for Eigen, we came to the conclusion that we could try build a component-based architecture either from scratch ( similar to the patterns in Spotify's ([hub][hub]) or Hyperslo's ([Spots][spots]) ) or inspired by React ( like Bending Spoons's ([Katana][katana]) ).

 # Swift's upsides

-Continuing to build native apps via native code had quite a bit running for it:
+Had we continued with native apps via native code, we'd have put more resources behind Swift, which had quite a bit running for it:

 * **It was consistent with our existing code.** We wrote hundreds of thousands of lines of code in Objective-C and maybe around a hundred thousand of Swift.
 The majority of the team had 5+ years of Cocoa experience and no-one needs to essentially argue that _continuing_ with that has value.